hwang2006/CUDA-Accelerated-Computing/README.md

 # CUDA Accelerated Computing

 A comprehensive collection of CUDA programming examples demonstrating GPU-accelerated computing, performance optimization, and parallel programming techniques.
-Many examples are adapted and refined from hands-on exercises and tutorials I completed during the [2025 Accelerator Programming Winter School](https://thunder.snu.ac.kr/aps) and the [Multi-core Programming course](https://www.youtube.com/playlist?list=PLBrGAFAIyf5pp3QNigbh2hRU5EUD0crgI) on YouTube.
+Many examples have been adapted and refined from hands-on exercises and tutorials I completed during the [2025 Accelerator Programming Winter School](https://thunder.snu.ac.kr/aps) and the [Multi-core Programming course](https://www.youtube.com/playlist?list=PLBrGAFAIyf5pp3QNigbh2hRU5EUD0crgI) on YouTube.
+All code examples have been ported and tested on the [KISTI GPU Cluster (Neuron)](https://www.ksc.re.kr/eng/resources/neuron), a production-grade GPU-based high-performance computing (HPC) system.

 ## Overview